 What’s your mission?

-Over the past decade, our studio has had the amazing opportunity to work with a variety of nonprofit and charity organizations from around the globe in order to help support their causes.
+Over the past fifteen years, our team has collaborated with a variety of nonprofit and charity organizations from around the globe to help support their causes.
 From helping to promote intergenerational civics literacy, to boosting entrepreneurship and financial literacy skills, and even fostering understanding and empathy towards underserved populations, our team has become experts at helping nonprofits harness the power of game-based learning as a means to effect real-world change.

-Unlike passive educational materials like brochures, websites, and videos, interactive media like games, simulations, and VR experiences provide a level of immersion unmatched by other media, resulting in lasting, impactful learning experiences.
+Unlike passive educational materials like brochures and videos, interactive media like games, simulations, and VR experiences provide a level of immersion unmatched by other formats, resulting in lasting, impactful learning experiences.
 Virtual reality in particular has proven to be highly effective in helping evoke emotional responses among users, which in some cases has led to increased donation intent and awareness of certain charity brands.
 Perhaps it’s time your organization experiments with a custom-made VR initiative of your own?

 No ideas?
 No problem.
-To help get your creative juices flowing, we’ve curated a list of our favorite VR-focused initiatives from some of the world’s leading nonprofits.
-Check out the below examples for inspiration, and let us know if you’ve seen any other VR for impact projects that you feel are worthy of a spot on our list!
+Below, we’ve curated a list of a few of our favorite VR initiatives from some of the world’s leading nonprofits.
+Check out the below examples for inspiration, and let us know if you’ve seen any other VR for impact projects that are worthy of a spot on our list!

 A Walk Through Dementia (Alzheimer’s Research UK)